-modern and contemporary European literature and philosophy (including aesthetics), The Enlightenment, literature and economics, literature and the visual arts, book arts, comics, literary and critical theory, history of the novel
+Modern and contemporary European literature and philosophy (including aesthetics), The Enlightenment, literature and economics, finance and culture, literature and the visual arts, book arts, European comics, comics and architecture, literary and critical theory, history of the novel

 ENGL 3164 - History and Literature of Georgian Britain